 - The timezone offset is required, and it must include a colon, two digits for the hour, and two digits for the minute.
 The space is required between the date and the time.

-Ensure that each member of your audience has a locale or timezone associated with him or her in the audience data
+- Ensure that each member of your audience has a locale or timezone associated with them in their audience data